 The career outlook for a Key Holder in the Retail industry over the next 5 years is expected to stay about the same.
 According to the Bureau of Labor Statistics, the employment of retail sales workers, which includes key holders, is projected to grow 2 percent from 2019 to 2029, which is slower than the average for all occupations.
 However, there will be job openings from the need to replace workers who leave the occupation.
 Key holders may also have the opportunity to advance to higher-level management positions within the company.
 Overall, it is important for key holders to have strong customer service and leadership skills to succeed in this industry.

-Q: What is a Keyholder in the Retail industry?
+Q: What does a Key Holder do in the retail industry?

-Q: How does one advance from a Keyholder position in the Retail industry?
+Q: How much does a Key Holder make in the retail industry?

 A: Salaries for Key Holders vary depending on the retailer and geographic location.
 On average, Key Holders make around $12 to $15 per hour.

 Q: Is there room for growth in a Key Holder position?